-Encouraging walking and clean air routes
+Encouraging walking and clean air routes with illustration

 Pupils in Stoke Newington teamed up with popular children’s illustrator Al Murphy to create a map of low-pollution walking routes.